-The Pressure Injectable PICC is indicated for short or long term peripheral access to the central venous system for intravenous therapy, blood sampling, infusion, pressure injection of contrast media and allows for central venous pressure monitoring.
-The maximum pressure of pressure injector equipment used with the pressure injectable PICC may not exceed 300 psi (2068.4 kPa).
-The maximum pressure injection flow rate ranges from 4 mL/sec to 6 mL/sec.
-Refer to the product specific labeling for the maximum pressure injection flow rate for the specific lumen being used for pressure injection.
+The Arrow Pressure Injectable JACC with Arrowg+ard Blue Advance Antimicrobial and Antithrombogenic Technology is indicated for short-term (< 30 days) or long-term (> 30 days) acres to the central venous system for intravenous therapy, blood sampling, infusion, pressure injection of contrast media and allows for central venous pressure monitoring.
+The maximum pressure of pressure injector equipment used with the Pressure linjectable JACC may not exceed 300 psi (2068.4 kPa).
+The maximum pressure injection flow rate for the specific lumen being used for pressure injection is printed on the extension line hub.

-Arrowg+ard Blue Advance Technology on the external surface of the catheter body as well as the entire fluid pathway of the catheter has been shown to be effective in reducing microbial colonization and thrombus accumulation on catheter surfaces.
-Antimicrobial and antithrombogenic effectiveness were evaluated using in vitro and in vivo test methods and no correlation between these testing methods and clinical outcome has currently been ascertained.
-It is not intended to be used for the treatment of existing infections or vein thrombosis.
+Arrowg+ard Blue Advance technology on the external surface of the catheter body as well as the entire fluid pathway of the catheter has been shown to be effective in reducing microbial colonization on catheter surfaces.
+Antimicrobial effectiveness was evaluated using in vitro and in vivo test methods and no correlation between these testing methods and clinical outcome has currently been ascertained.
+It is not intended to be used for the treatment of existing infections.